Stef Bos

-Steven "Stef" Bos (born 12 July 1961 in Veenendaal) is a Dutch singer who lives in Cape Town, South Africa.
+Steven "Stef" Bos (born 12 July 1961) is a Dutch singer who lives in Cape Town, South Africa.
 He sings in Dutch, and occasionally in Afrikaans, and has been successful in Belgium, the Netherlands and South Africa since his breakthrough single "Papa" (Daddy) came out in 1990.

 Early in his career, Bos worked as a TV actor, playing the character Joop Mengelmoes in the children's TV show Samson en Gert.

 He wrote Belgium's entry into the 1989 Eurovision Song Contest, "Door De Wind".

 Stef recorded an album (Together as One) in 1993 on which he worked with the South African singers Johannes Kerkorrel and Thandi Klaasen.